 A regional council is an assembly of delegated club membersa that meets normally on two occasions within the calendar year - the region’s Annual General Meeting and then prior to national council to discuss any propositions and nominations on the agenda and to consider British Cycling’s annual report.

 Affiliated clubs and other organisations are entitled to nominate representatives (known as regional councillors) to attend a regional council meeting.
+The number of 'regional councillors' your club can have (up to five per club) is based on the number of British Cycling members you have in your club.
 In order to seek nomination to attend your regional council, you just have to be a member of British Cycling and a member of a club or other affiliated organisation.

 a - British Cycling members who are not members of a club or affiliated organisation can also attend a regional council meeting with up to 5 votes being eligible from such attendees.